SharnellGraham/React-App-Giphy-API-Project/README.md

 <h1>React API UI Pattern Project<h1>

-I am  building  out a common UI pattern in React and integrate it with an API. for this project I wanted to build a Modal type wirefram mock.
+I am  building  out a common UI pattern in React and integrate it with a API.
+For this project I wanted to build a Modal type wirefram mock.
 This should all users to click on image and a box should appear in the center of the screen also havine a feeature that will allow the user to close this box.

 ![modal](https://media.git.generalassemb.ly/user/8618/files/3422a180-fa60-11e9-82a9-3e11fbe9da37)